 PDM and data management

-To manage revisions and data about CAD files was long time one of the main challenges for PLM development.
-Many PLM projects started from taking control over CAD files and helping engineers to search for the right revision of CAD files.
-Cloud approach is changing that.
-Now, CAD system is responsible for storing all data in a single place (cloud) and taking care of management of revisions.
+To manage revisions and data about CAD files was the long time one of the main challenges for PLM development.
+Many PLM projects started by taking control of CAD files and helping engineers to search for the right revision of CAD files.
+The cloud approach is changing that.
+Now, the CAD system is responsible for storing all data in a single place (cloud) and taking care of the management of revisions.

 Web and Mobile transparency

-To use data on any device is pretty common requirement for most of web applications these days.I like the idea that I can access my documents (designs) at any device and do pretty much whatever I want.
-From that standpoint, I can see a step forward made by Onshape to allowing to make any design action on any device.
-We can only speculate how comfortable to design parts and make assemblies using iPhone 6+, but I guess seamless approach is a good think looking forward.
+Using data on any device is a pretty common requirement for most web applications these days.I like the idea that I can access my documents (designs) on any device and do pretty much whatever I want.
+From that standpoint, I can see a step forward made by Onshape to allow to make any design action on any device.
+We can only speculate how comfortable to design parts and make assemblies using iPhone 6+, but I guess a seamless approach is a good thing looking forward.

 Cloud CAD and future PLM challenges

-At the same time, I want to mention few challenges that I see in connection between future development of cloud CAD software and product lifecycle management.
-First is related to data integration.
+At the same time, I want to mention a few challenges that I see in connection with the future development of cloud CAD software and product lifecycle management.
+The first is related to data integration.
 One of the achievements of PLM deployment is to share a diverse set of data produced by multiple CAD systems.
-It is not unusual situation- multiple CAD systems is a reality of many customers.
+It is not an unusual situation- multiple CAD systems are a reality for many customers.
 Cloud CAD systems like Onshape will expose PLM systems to a level of new integration challenges.
 Another challenge is what I call “double PDM tax“.
 Cloud CAD is coming with embedded data management (PDM functions).
 Imagine two cloud CAD systems co-existing and re-using parts and assemblies.
-I can see few potential solutions here, but this kind of integration will be a new thing in CAD/PLM industry.
+I can see a few potential solutions here, but this kind of integration will be a new thing in CAD/PLM industry.

 Pictures provided by Onshape.